 Volume 3 (1926-April 1929) was published in October 2015, edited by Rena Sanderson, Sandra Spanier, and Robert W. Trogdon, with volume advisory editors J. Gerald Kennedy and Rodger L. Tarr.

-Work on Volume 5 (1932-May 1934) is progressing with a projected publication date of fall 2019.
+Work on Volume 5 (1932-May 1934) is progressing with a projected publication date of early 2020.
 Volume 5 is edited by Sandra Spanier and Miriam B. Mandel, author of the Introduction to the Volume, with associate volume editors Krista Quesenberry, Verna Kale, and Albert J. DeFazio III.

 Because Hemingway's letters are widely dispersed and he did not routinely keep copies, a major challenge has been to track down and obtain copies of the extant letters.
 To date we have gathered copies of letters from some 250 sources in the United States and abroad: more than 70 libraries and institutional archives, and scores of dealers, private collectors, Hemingway correspondents, and their descendants.
 The largest repository, the Hemingway Collection of the John F. Kennedy Presidential Library, has generously donated copies of its entire holdings of some 2,500 outgoing letters.